hpoppenb/BashPhox/README.md

 --------------------------------------------------
 ### Additional notes
  - In the current version, the script starts a SLURM script in the respective working directory.
 If you do not use SLURM, you have to replace this script according to your respective job scheduler.
- - You have to specify your LHAPDF paths in the Makefile in jp*/working/Makefile
+ - You have to specify your LHAPDF and ROOT paths in each jp*/working/Makefile
  - There is an example script generating isolated photon spectra at 13 TeV in four pt bins.
  - The program was tested with LHAPDF 6.1.6., Jetphox 1.3.1.4, ROOT6, Scientific Linux 7, GCC 4.8.5